The following tips were compiled, in part, from student commentary; much of this advice

-- In each of your upper-level English courses, consider the papers you write in terms
+- In each of your Upper Division English courses, consider the papers Upper Divison

-courses should help you think about how to define research problems and to identify
+honors courses should help you think about how to define research problems and to

 - If you already have a research topic in mind, you might contract for honors credit